 Sometimes, the amount of resistance from your body weight is not enough to grow your leg muscles.
 That is why it is recommended that you also add gravity to the mix.
 The incline will force your legs to push harder, helping to build muscles a lot faster.
 In running, you can do this by putting your treadmill in an incline.
 For cycling, you can do this by riding uphill.
 When you do, you have to use your leg muscles to push your body and bike weight, making the muscles stronger and bigger.

-2. Stand while pedalling
+2. Stand while pedaling

 During a seated pedal, you are predominantly using your hamstrings, glutes, and quadriceps.
-When you raise your heels while pedalling, your body will be required to use your calf muscles.
+When you raise your heels while pedaling, your body will be required to use your calf muscles.
 When you do this, you will also be adding more weight and resistance on your legs.

 3. Shift to a higher gear